 - Mid-Cycle Self-Evaluation Report in year three; visit but focused on assessment piece of self-study to determine readiness for Year Seven.

-The five Standards for Accreditation are statements that articulate the quality and effectiveness expected of accredited institutions, and collectively they provide a framework for continuous improvement within institutions.
-The five standards also serve as indicators by which institutions are evaluated by peers.
+The Standards for Accreditation are statements that articulate the quality and effectiveness expected of accredited institutions, and collectively they provide a framework for continuous improvement within institutions.
+The standards, which were revised in 2020, also serve as indicators by which institutions are evaluated by peers.
 The standards are designed to guide institutions in a process of self-reflection that blends analysis and synthesis in a holistic examination of: